Find schools that offer these popular programs

 Once licensed, registered nurses might work in hospitals, cancer treatment centers, public heath departments, private physician's offices, or clinics.
 Pediatric oncology units are often looking for nurses with 1-3 years of experience, preferably with skills in administering chemotherapy, working with children, and delivering infusion treatments.
 These skills can be gained in medical-surgical units, pediatric units, or other settings.

 Some employers prefer pediatric oncology nursing candidates with the Certified Pediatric Hematology/Oncology Nurse (CPHON) credential.
 This certification requires a current RN license and 12 months of RN experience, along with a minimum of 1,000 hours of pediatric oncology (or hematology) nursing practice and 10 contact hours of continuing nursing education.

 Additionally, some employers prefer job candidates who are already Pediatric Advanced Life Support certified.
 This certification can be obtained by taking a course through the American Heart Association or various colleges, universities, and medical schools.

 Step 4: Continue Your Education

-- Meet license and certification renewal requirements.
+RNs who want to advance their careers and become nurse practitioners or nurse specialists can pursue a master's degree in nursing.
+Some of these programs allow students to specialize in pediatric care.
+Pediatric oncology nurses also must make sure they meet license and certification renewal requirements.
 Renewal of nursing licenses typically requires the completion of a designated number of hours of continuing education coursework through a board-approved provider.
 Each state has its own requirements on the timing of license renewal, but all entail coursework that enables nurses to maintain and update their skills and continue growing in their profession.